Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mantis King GT Overview:

-The Mantis King GT.
-Our Best All-Terrain Electric Scooter of the Year.
+The Mantis King GT – my top pick for the best all-terrain electric scooter of the year.
 The crown jewel in Kaabo’s regal range of light-heavyweight performance models.

 Josh Testing the Mantis King GT

 With a scooter that has so much weaponry in its arsenal, knowing where to start can be difficult.
-But really, there’s one glorious string to the Mantis King GT’s violin that sings more vibrantly than all the others: its exceptional hydraulic suspension that can be easily adjusted via the turn of a dial to fit your terrain and preferences.
+But really, there’s one glorious string to the Mantis King GT’s violin that sings more vibrantly than the rest: its exceptional hydraulic suspension that can be easily adjusted via the turn of two dials to fit your terrain and preferences.

-Indeed, the GT is a bolt from the gods of off-road scootering.
-Priced at just $2,495, this all-conquering trailblazer has upturned a market usually dominated by ultra-performance behemoths that cost at least $1,000 more.
+Indeed, the GT is a bolt from the gods for off-roading.
+This all-conquering trailblazer has upturned a market usually dominated by ultra-performance behemoths that cost at least $1,000 more.

 Mantis King GT Suspension